and-yiannis/soscs/Win.rst

 2) Which service started the listening process?
 ***********************************************
 To find this we need to find the parent process of the PID that's listening in the port.
-This can be done with the powershell command
+This can be done with the command

 .. code-block:: bash

     wmic process get processid,parentprocessid | findstr "PID"

 The first number that will pop up is the PID of the service.

+Note: This command can only be executed from the **command prompt** and **not** from the *powershell*.

 3) Find Service based on PID
 ****************************